yohanswanepoel/kubernetes_operations_demos_thoughts/liberty_operator_intro_demo.md

 ```

 ### Create the Operator
-Show this in the console.
+Show this in the console - you can talk through the different sections ect
 For this demo a default deployment with:
 * label: app=frontend
 * serviceability size=1G, volumeClaimName= demo-app-serviceability